tarof429/stuckathome/rke2/README.md

 - 3 VMs created as part of the instructions in the k8s directory.

-- Also create a VM to install rke2:

-    ```
-    sh ./create_seeded_ubuntu_vm.sh  -n kubeops -i 192.168.1.33 -u ubuntu -p pass123 -s 40G
-    ```

 ## Setup rke2

 Follow the instructions at https://docs.rke2.io/install/quickstart to setup rke2.
 Use kubeops to run the commands.

-Run the following nsible role to SSH to all the nodes.
+Run the following ansible role to SSH to all the nodes.

 ```
 ansible-playbook sshping.yml